Virology: Virus classification

 A major branch of virology is virus classification.
-It is artificial in that it is not based on evolutionary phylogenetics but it is based shared or distinguishing properties of viruses.
+It is artificial in that it is not based on evolutionary phylogenetics but it is based on shared or distinguishing properties of viruses.
 It seeks to describe the diversity of viruses by naming and grouping them on the basis of similarities.
 In 1962, André Lwoff, Robert Horne, and Paul Tournier were the first to develop a means of virus classification, based on the Linnaean hierarchical system.
 This system based classification on phylum, class, order, family, genus, and species.
 Viruses were grouped according to their shared properties (not those of their hosts) and the type of nucleic acid forming their genomes.
 In 1966, the International Committee on Taxonomy of Viruses (ICTV) was formed.
 The system proposed by Lwoff, Horne and Tournier was initially not accepted by the ICTV because the small genome size of viruses and their high rate of mutation made it difficult to determine their ancestry beyond order.
 As such, the Baltimore classification system has come to be used to supplement the more traditional hierarchy.
 Starting in 2018, the ICTV began to acknowledge deeper evolutionary relationships between viruses that have been discovered over time and adopted a 15-rank classification system ranging from realm to species.
 Additionally, some species within the same genus are grouped into a genogroup.